 ITEM 95 – BILLS OF LADING

 SECTION 4.
 (A) The customer must pay all legal charges.
 (B) If the carrier is required to refer this contract for collection of charges due to an attorney, shipper agrees to pay reasonable attorney fees and collection costs.
-(C) If this contract is referred to a court for resolution, the losing party shall be responsible for payment of the other party’s reasonable attorney fees and court costs.
-(D) The customer shall be responsible to indemnify the carrier for any loss or damage caused by inclusion in the shipment of explosives, dangerous articles, or dangerous goods.
+(C) If this contract is referred to a court for resolution, the non-prevailing party shall be responsible for payment of the other party’s reasonable attorney fees and court costs.
+(D) The customer shall be responsible to indemnify the carrier against loss or damage caused by inclusion in the shipment of explosives, dangerous articles, or dangerous goods.

 [Section omitted]

 SECTION 6.
 To receive compensation for a claim for loss, damage, overcharge, injury or delay, the customer must file a written claim with the carrier within nine months after delivery.
 In the case of failure to make delivery, the claim must be filed within nine months after a reasonable time for delivery has elapsed.
 Claims must contain sufficient information to identify the property involved.
-A copy of the original paid transportation bill, bill of lading contract or shipping receipt should accompany the written claim.
+A copy of the original paid transportation bill, bill of lading contract or shipping receipt must accompany the written claim.